-- To remove the fork, first remove both footrest supporting plates and the exhaust silencer. - Slide off the rear brake calliper from the disc and release the brake pipe. - Release the cable harness from the clamps and remove the speed sensor. - Remove the cover. - Engage first gear. - Undo and remove the four screws, collect the spacers and the dust-protection ring.
+- To remove the fork, first remove both footrest supporting plates and the exhaust silencer. - Slide off the rear brake calliper from the disc and release the brake pipe. - Release the cable harness from the clamps and remove the speed sensor. - Remove the cover. - Engage the first gear. - Unscrew and remove the four screws, collecting the spacers and the dust protection ring.